 What Parents Need to Know About Teen Substance Abuse

-Substance abuse is on the rise in most age and gender groups in the United States and that includes America’s teen population.
-While certain categories of drugs have leveled off, alcohol, inhalants and prescription opiate use has continued to climb.
-These substances pose a serious threat to teen’s health and well being.
+Substance abuse is on the rise in most age and gender groups in the United States, and that includes America’s teen population.
+While certain categories of drugs have leveled off, alcohol, inhalants and prescription opiate use have continued to climb.
+These substances pose a serious threat to the health and well-being of America’s teens.

 Teen Substance Abuse by the Numbers